kipcole9/astro/README.md

 ### Install a time zone database

 A time zone database is required in order to support time zone conversions.
 Two popular options are [tzdata](https://hex.pm/packages/tzdata) and [tz](https://hex.pm/packages/tz).
-Then the appropriate database must be configured in `config.exs` or `runtime.exs` as the default time zone database.
+The time zone database must be configured in `config.exs` or `runtime.exs` as the default time zone database.
 For example:

 ```elixir
 # If using tzdata